 Table 1.
 Most informative structural features predicting each kinetic constant

 For each mutant, 10 out of 100 models were selected based on the lowest total system energy.
 Fifty-nine structural features were calculated for the selected models and the most informative features were selected based on a constrained regularization technique (elastic net with bagging; see Methods).
 The table contains features that have been assigned non-zero weights during training (9 for kcat/KM, 8 for kcat, 10 for KM).
 The weights are multiplied by a normalized form of the value (not shown), and can therefore indicate both a positive or negative relationship.
 For example, a negative weight for hydrogen bonding is consistent with a positive correlation to hydrogen bonding where a smaller number indicates more hydrogen bonding is occurring.
 Inversely, a positive weight for packing would indicate a positive correlation since a larger value indicates a system with fewer voids.
 The relative contribution of each feature in determining the kinetic constant is given as a normalized weight (columns 1-3).
 Column 4 provides a description of each feature, and columns 5 and 6 show the range of observed values in the training dataset.
-The full feature table is available in Supplemental Table 2. ns=feature not selected by the algorithm
+The full feature table is available in S4. ns=feature not selected by the algorithm

 The primary features found to correlate to 1/KM are metrics of protein packing without the ligand present (i.e. a minimal number of voids).
 All of these packing features are positively correlated to 1/KM, meaning that, in BglB, a decrease in structural packing (i.e. a higher packing value) around the catalytic residues and protein results in a lower KM.
 A tightly packed enzyme without voids would likely result in pre-ordering of the active site.
 Therefore this correlation is consistent with BglB requiring a pre-ordered active site for efficient substrate binding, and potentially catalysis.
 (20) To further support this proposed classical lock-and-key mechanism, the observed root mean square deviation (RMSD) between the crystal structures of the apo (2O9P) and transition state analogue–bound (2JIE) forms of BglB is < 0.2 Å. It is important to note that KM is a complex kinetic constant and not necessarily correlated to substrate binding (i.e. Kd).
 Furthermore, the relationship between KM and Kd may change between mutants.
 However, when modulating enzyme activity KM is a primary parameter of functional interest, and therefore the ability to predictively model KM is of significant importance.
 Future efforts including mechanistic and structural studies for a diverse set of mutants from this data set will be needed in order to elucidate the detailed molecular mechanism of the discovered relationship between KM, Kd, and structural packing in BglB.